quduss/AirBnB_clone/README.md

 5. This prompt designates you are in the "HBnB" console.
 There are a variety of commands available within the console program.

 ##### Commands
-    * create - Creates an instance based on given class
+    * create - Creates an instance based on a given class

     * destroy - Destroys an object based on class and UUID